-This assessment identified that the quality of the communication materials provided to the Firm's pathway investors over 2021 was above average relative to the comparator group.
+This assessment identified that the communication materials provided to the Firm's pathway investors over 2022 were average relative to the comparator group.

-Customer forms were not available in electronic format and therefore not fully online.
+Customer forms are not available in electronic format and therefore not fully online.
 Forms can be partially completed by team and then posted or emailed to customer for signature and return.
 The GAA would like to see electronic forms available, as this will enable customers to be better supported in completing a complex form.